gallactic/gnet/README.md

 ```
 Initialize project:

-$ nova init
+$ gnet init
 ```

-From there, you can run `nova compile`, `nova migrate` and `nova test`(will be implemented in future) to compile your contracts, deploy those contracts to the network, and run their associated unit tests.
+From there, you can run `gnet compile`, `gnet migrate` and `gnet test`(will be implemented in future) to compile your contracts, deploy those contracts to the network, and run their associated unit tests.

 ```
 Compile smart contracts:

-$ nova compile
+$ gnet compile

 it will compile all the contracts which are already inside the contract folder and makes the Bytecodes and ABIs and put them in the build directory.
 ```
 ```
 Deploy smart contracts:

-$ nova migrate [accountname]
+$ gnet migrate [accountname]

 [accountname] is optional, if you do not want to use default account you can save your account in a standard account json file in the accounts folder and name it 'account.json'.